farid809/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Model parameter tuning

 I initially tried to use different learning rates, however, I got a better result by using Adam optimizer, so the learning rate was not tuned manually.
 I also, experimented with different batch sizes and EPOCH counts.

-#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.1
-### 2. Final Model Architecture
+### 4. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-My Final model is based on nVidia model and consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My Final model is based on nVidia model and which consisted of lambda normalization layer followed by 5 convulutional layer followed by 4 fully connected layers.
+The model also includes RELU layers to introduce nonlinearity.
+The data is normalized in the model using a Keras lambda layer.
+Also, I choose to include dropout layer after convulutional layer and before 2 of the fully connected layers as illustrated in the architecture diagram below.

 Here is a visualization of the architecture using Keras plot_model from keras.utils library